JayThibs/py-MDNet/README.md

 Python (Keras) implementation of MDNet tracker.
 #### [[Project]](http://cvlab.postech.ac.kr/research/mdnet/) [[Paper]](https://arxiv.org/abs/1510.07945) [[Matlab code]](https://github.com/HyeonseobNam/MDNet)

+It is based off the PyTorch implementation by the authors [Hyeonseob Nam](https://www.linkedin.com/in/hyeonseob-nam/?ppe=1) and [Bohyung Han](http://cvlab.postech.ac.kr/~bhhan/) at POSTECH.
+You can view that implementation [here](https://github.com/HyeonseobNam/py-MDNet).

 If you're using this code for your research, please cite:

 	@InProceedings{nam2016mdnet,